 If, due to unforeseen circumstances additional work is required we will advise you of what is required and any additional fee that may be incurred.
 If there is no additional work, the Conveyancing quote you receive is the Conveyancing fee you pay.

-We also operate a ‘No Sale, No Fee’ Conveyancing service which means if you do not exchange and complete your property sale we will not charge you a legal fee for the work we have completed to date.
-You will only be responsible for paying the disbursements you have incurred, such as property searches which have been carried out.
+We operate a ‘No Sale No Fee’ Conveyancing service which means if you do not exchange and complete on your property purchase or property sale because of adverse search results or issues with the title of the property we will not charge you a legal fee for the work completed to date.
+You will only be responsible for the disbursements you have incurred, such as paying for property searches.
+You’ll only be responsible for payment of legal fees if you decide to stop the transaction for other reasons.
+Payment will be worked out on a percentage basis depending on the amount of work we’ve done for you at that point.

 The Process of Selling a House or Flat